zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 the time step can also help.
 Many times, one just needs to "ease" the system into a balanced state and can then switch to more aggressive settings.

-The speed of atoms during an MD depends on the steepness of the potential function and their mass.
-Since the positions and velocities of atoms are computed with finite timesteps, they choice of timestep can be too large for a stable numeric integration of the trajectory.
-In those cases using (temporarily) :doc:`fix nve/limit <fix_nve_limit>` or :doc:`fix dt/reset <fix_dt_reset>` can help to avoid too large updates or adapt the timestep according to the displacements.
+The speed of atoms during an MD run depends on the steepness of the potential function and their mass.
+Since the positions and velocities of atoms are computed with finite timesteps, the timestep needs to be small enough for stable numeric integration of the trajectory.
+If the timestep is too large during initialization (or other instances of extreme dynamics), using :doc:`fix nve/limit <fix_nve_limit>` or :doc:`fix dt/reset <fix_dt_reset>` temporarily can help to avoid too large updates or adapt the timestep according to the displacements.

 .. _hint06: